JuliaInterop/MATLAB.jl/README.md

 ## MATLAB.jl

-The `MATLAB.jl` package provides an interface for using [MATLAB™](http://www.mathworks.com/products/matlab/) from the [Julia language](http://julialang.org).
+The `MATLAB.jl` package provides interfaces for using [MATLAB™](http://www.mathworks.com/products/matlab/) from the [Julia language](http://julialang.org) and vice versa.
 You cannot use `MATLAB.jl` without having purchased and installed a copy of MATLAB™ from [MathWorks](http://www.mathworks.com/).
 This package is available free of charge and in no way replaces or alters any functionality of MathWorks's MATLAB product.

 [Julia](http://julialang.org) is a technical computing language, which relies on LLVM to achieve efficiency comparable to C. As a young language, many useful functions are still lacking.
 This package allows users to call MATLAB functions from within Julia, thus making it easier to use the sheer amount of toolboxes available in MATLAB.
+This package also provides a means for calling Julia from MATLAB, allowing users to augment their MATLAB workflow with Julia.

 ### Overview

-Generally, this package is comprised of two aspects:
+Generally, this package is comprised of three aspects:

-* Creating and manipulating mxArrays (the data structure that MATLAB used to represent arrays and other kinds of data)
+* Creating and manipulating mxArrays (the structure that MATLAB uses to represent arrays and other kinds of data)

-* Communicating with MATLAB engine sessions
+* Communicating with MATLAB engine sessions (Julia front-end)

+* Communicating with Julia from MATLAB via a MEX function interface (MATLAB front-end)

 ### Installation

-The procedure to setup this package consists of three steps.
+Package setup consists of three steps.

 ##### Linux

 1. Make sure ``matlab`` is in executable path.

 2. Make sure ``csh`` is installed.
 (Note: MATLAB for Linux relies on ``csh`` to open an engine session.)

 	To install ``csh`` in Debian/Ubuntu/Linux Mint, you may type in the following command in terminal:

 	```bash
 	sudo apt-get install csh
 	```